layer5labs/meshery-extensions-packages/README.md

 We invite newcomers and experienced contributors alike to join the Meshery and Layer5 communities:
 - Participate in meetings listed on the [Community Calendar](https://meet.layer5.io).
 - Watch recorded meetings and presentations in the [Community Playlist](https://www.youtube.com/playlist?list=PL3A-A6hPO2IMPPqVjuzgqNU5xwnFFn3n0).
-- Get started by submitting the [Newcomer Form](https://layer5.io/newcomer) to gain access to shared resources.
+- Get started by submitting the [Newcomer Form](https://layer5.io/newcomer) .to gain access to community resources and tools.